“Agar firdaus bar roo-e zameen ast,

 - Shikaras (wooden boats, some used as floating homes) on Dal Lake

-- Horse grazing in a meadow in Gulmarg, one of the top tourist destinations in the region
+- Horse grazing in a meadow in Gulmarg, a popular tourist destination

 - Villagers in a residential neighborhood close to the city center

-- Outside Hazratbal Shrine, which is believed to house several relics related to the Prophet Muhammad, PBUH
+- Outside Hazratbal Shrine, believed to house several relics related to the Prophet Muhammad, PBUH

 - Villagers of Naranag, in the foothills of the Pir Panjal mountain range